“Allies cannot be self-defined.

 This workshop, designed for non-Native people, includes a brief history of US government relationships with Native People; awareness of white privilege and and introduction to decolonization.

-Workshops are well received with more than 200 Mainers participating each year.
+Workshops are well received with hundreds of Mainers participating each year.

 Each month there are groups and events in several locations around the state to educate and support people who wish to continue in this work of truth, healing and change.
 Ongoing groups and workshops are led by REACH staff, volunteers and other partners.
 These events are for those who have participated in a REACH Workshop and wish to continue learning and furthering self-discovery.
 Ongoing groups and events offer a space to feel supported to take action toward right relationship with and self-determination of Wabanaki people.